Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_2.md

 In case you need a little ARM refresher, see the [first ARMssembly challenge](ARMssembly_0.md).

-Lets start with analysing the `main` function
+Let's start with analysing the `main` function
 ```
 .LC0:
 	.string	"Result: %ld\n"